raspberrypilearning/club-mentoring/en/step_8.md

 <span style="color: #0faeb0">**Coolest Projects** is a creative technology showcase for young people, it includes both in-person events and an online project gallery.
 Coolest Projects Global is free and open to creators up to the age of 18, wherever they are in the world.</p>

 ## Reflecting on learnings
 Encouraging learners to revisit the important learnings from the project solidifies new knowledge and provides opportunities for mastery.
-We provide opportunities for this in our [new project paths](https://projects.raspberrypi.org/en/paths).
+We provide opportunities for this in our [project paths](https://projects.raspberrypi.org/en/paths).

 --- task ---